alpine9000/squirt/README.md

 By default any command you type will be executed on the remote Amiga:

-    1.WB3.1>dir
+    1.WB3.1>dir DEVS:Monitors
     DblPAL                           DblPAL.info
     Multiscan                        Multiscan.info
     PAL                              PAL.info
     Super72                          Super72.info
     VGAOnly                          VGAOnly.info

-If you prefix the command with ! the command will be executed on the host (local) computer
+If you prefix the command with `!` the command will be executed on the host (local) computer

     1.WB3.1:> !uname
     Darwin